-- 7. developing and performing a Welcome to Country or an Acknowledgement of Country in [Language] and English for the school community - 8. providing [Language] translation for familiar English stories, songs to read, or explain to or perform with younger students - 9. explaining concepts and practices in the [Language] language that do not easily translate into English, for example, daily and seasonal cycles, kinship terms and discussing cultural variations - 10. analysing animations or films with captions or subtitles in [Language], commenting on differences between how each language represents meaning, for example, exploring the impact of cultural references on meaning - 11. applying cultural sensitivity when interpreting and translating [Language], for example, considering multiple definitions of words and phrases and considering cultural norms and values of Country/Place create and present informative and imaginative texts for diverse contexts and purposes, selecting vocabulary, expressions, grammatical structures and a range of features and conventions to engage different audiences
+- 1. using flashcards or wordlists to acquire vocabulary and keywords to categorise parts of speech such as nouns, verbs and interpret levels of meaning of phrases and expressions - using dictionaries or online translation tools to find meaning of words or expressions and applying familiar [Language] structures to suit context - 3. identifying language structures and features in [Language] to identify words that are not easily translated and/or may cause misunderstandings, and writing simple explanations to convey meaning - 4. comparing own translations of a text such as narratives, song lyrics, dialogues, posters with those of peers, including versions created by online translators, and discussing any variations - developing and performing a Welcome to Country or Acknowledgement of Country in [Language] and English for the school community - 6. providing [Language] translation for familiar English stories, songs to read, or explain to or perform with younger students - 7. explaining concepts and practices in [Language] that do not easily translate into English, for example, daily and seasonal cycles, kinship terms and discussing cultural variations - 8. analysing animations or films with captions or subtitles in [Language], commenting on differences between how each language represents meaning, for example, exploring the impact of cultural references on meaning - applying cultural sensitivity when interpreting and translating [Language], for example, considering multiple definitions of words and phrases and adhering/considering/guided by cultural norms and values of Country/Place and People create and present informative and imaginative texts for diverse contexts and purposes, selecting vocabulary, expressions, grammatical structures and a range of features and conventions to engage different audiences